 FORM_DATA

-fields as the keys pointing at maps with the rest of the data.
+fields as the keys pointing at maps with the rest

 Used to execute arbitrary commands on supporting entities.